 Enter the total of your medical and dental expenses (see page A-1), after you reduce these expenses by any payments received from insurance or other sources.
-See Reimbursements below.
+See Reimbursements on this page.

 Do not forget to include insurance premiums you paid for medical and dental care.
-But if you claimed the self-employed health insurance deduction on Form 1040, line 29, reduce the premiums by the amount on line 29.
+But if you claimed the self-employed health insurance deduction on Form 1040, line 31, reduce the premiums by the amount on line 31.

 Note.
-If, during 2003, you were an eligible trade adjustment assistance (TAA) recipient, alternative TAA recipient, or Pension Benefit Guaranty Corporation pension recipient, you must complete Form 8885 before completing Schedule A, line 1.
-When figuring the amount of insurance premiums you can deduct on Schedule A, do not include any health coverage tax credit advance payments shown in box 1 of Form 1099-H. Also, subtract the amount shown on line 4 of Form 8885 (reduced by any advance payments shown on line 6 of that form) from the total insurance premiums you paid.
+If, during 2004, you were an eligible trade adjustment assistance (TAA) recipient, alternative TAA recipient, or Pension Benefit Guaranty Corporation pension recipient, you must complete Form 8885 before completing Schedule A, line 1.
+When figuring the amount of insurance premiums you can deduct on Schedule A, do not include any health coverage tax credit advance payments shown in box 1 of Form 1099-H. Also, subtract the amount shown on Form 8885, line 4 (reduced by any advance payments shown on line 6 of that form), from the total insurance premiums you paid.

-Whose Medical and Dental Expenses Can You Include?
-You may include medical and dental bills you paid for:
+Whose medical and dental expenses can you include?
+You can include medical and dental bills you paid for:

-- Yourself and your spouse. - All dependents you claim on your re- - Your child whom you do not claim as a dependent because of the rules explained in Pub.
-501 for children of divorced or separated parents. - Any person you could have claimed as a dependent on your return if that person had not received \$3,050 or more of gross income or had not filed a joint return.
+- Yourself and your spouse. - All dependents you claim on your reurn. - Your child whom you do not claim as a dependent because of the rules explained in Pub.
+501 for children of divorced or separated parents. - Any person you could have claimed as a dependent on your return if that person had not received \$3,100 or more of gross income or had not filed a joint return.

 Example.
-You provided over half of your mother's support but may not claim her as a dependent because she received wages of \$3,050 in 2003.
-You may include on line 1 any medical and dental expenses you paid in 2003 for your mother.
+You provided over half of your mother's support but cannot claim her as a dependent because she received wages of \$3,100 in 2004.
+You can include on line 1 any medical and dental expenses you paid in 2004 for your mother.

 Reimbursements.
 If your insurance company paid the provider directly for part of your expenses, and you paid only the amount that remained, include on line 1 only the amount you paid.
-If you received a reimbursement in 2003 for medical or dental expenses you paid in 2003, reduce your 2003 expenses by this amount.
-If you received a reimbursement in 2003 for prior year medical or dental expenses, do not reduce your 2003 expenses by this amount.
+If you received a reimbursement in 2004 for medical or dental expenses you paid in 2004, reduce your 2004 expenses by this amount.
+If you received a reimbursement in 2004 for prior year medical or dental expenses, do not reduce your 2004 expenses by this amount.
 But if you deducted the expenses in the earlier year and the deduction reduced your tax, you must include the reimbursement in income on Form 1040, line 21.
 See Pub.
 502 for details on how to figure the amount to include.

-Cafeteria Plans.
+Cafeteria plans.
 Do not include on line 1 insurance premiums paid by an employer-sponsored health insurance plan (cafeteria plan) unless the premiums are included in box 1 of your Form(s) W-2.
 Also, do not include any other medical and dental expenses paid by the plan unless the amount paid is included in box 1 of your Form(s) W-2.

-Taxes You Paid
+Taxes You Paid Taxes You Cannot Deduct

-Taxes You May Not Deduct
+- Federal income and excise taxes. - Social security, Medicare, federal unemployment (FUTA), and railroad retirement (RRTA) taxes.

-- Federal income and excise taxes. - Social security, Medicare, Federal unemployment (FUTA), and railroad retirement (RRTA) taxes. - Customs duties. - Federal estate and gift taxes.
-But see the instructions for line 27 on page A-6. - Certain state and local taxes, including: general sales tax, tax on gasoline, car inspection fees, assessments for sidewalks or other improvements to your property, tax you paid for someone else, and license fees (marriage, driver's, dog, etc.).
+- · Customs duties. - Federal estate and gift taxes.
+But see the instructions for line 27 on page A-6. - Certain state and local taxes, including: tax on gasoline, car inspection fees, assessments for sidewalks or other improvements to your property, tax you paid for someone else, and license fees (marriage, driver's, dog, etc.).

-State and Local Income
+State and Local Income or General Sales Taxes